 However, since 1963, the University of Texas has gone 42-2.
 That streak of games played started in 1914 and ended in 1996.
 The two programs have faced off 12 more times since — all wins by the Longhorns — and they haven’t played since 2015.

-The good news is the lost college football rivalry will be renewed next season.
+The good news is the lost college football rivalry in the state of Texas will be renewed.
 Rice and Texas are set to play September 14, 2019 at NRG Stadium in Houston.
-The Longhorns will be heavy favorites, of course, so we can start asking why the Owls agreed to play it again in the first place, much like President Kennedy did over 25 years ago.
+The Longhorns will be heavy favorites, of course, so we can start asking why the Owls agreed to play it again in the first place, much like President Kennedy’s speech did over 55 years ago.

 — President John F. Kennedy

 Of course, JFK pretty much wanted a space race competition with the Soviet Union during the speech, and made the Moon landing a priority.
-Then, it happened in 1969 with NASA’s famous Apollo 11 mission.
+Then, it happened in 1969 with NASA’s famous Apollo 11 mission with astronauts Neil Armstrong, Buzz Aldrin and Michael Collins.

 Nevertheless, the question John F. Kennedy asked over two decades ago has become in artifact in Boston, Massachusetts.
-And in a few months, nearly 2,000 miles away, the college football rivalry he once questioned will be back in full swing.
+And now, nearly 2,000 miles away at a football stadium in the City of Houston — the home of the Johnson Space Center — the college football rivalry he once questioned will set sail on a new frontier once again.